TritonVM/triton-tui/README.md

 <img alt="Example run of Triton TUI" src="./examples/triton-tui.gif" width="800" />

+You might also be interested in the [Triton CLI](https://github.com/TritonVM/triton-cli), which lets you generate and verify proofs of a program's correct execution.

 ## Getting Started

 Triton TUI tries to be helpful. 🙂 List possible (and required) arguments with `triton-tui --help`.